Bitmat-IO/Ourobouros/README.md

 1. Installation (Simple, because we are lazy, and frankly I did this with AI) Drop the ouroboros.py file into the root of your project.
 Done.
 You have installed the compiler.
 Congratulations, engineer.

+Copy the `.vscode` folder from this repository to your project root to enable recommended IDE settings (e.g., syntax highlighting, formatting).

 2. Running a script
 Forget python script.py.
 You are part of the cult now.